 A car owned by Bruce Leeson (Carmel, CA) since 1991 has HSCC papers that state a continuous history back to Prophet and Moore via Noel le Tissier.
 Owners after Le Tissier are given as Phil Chapman & Phil Keefe ...
 Ian Webb ...
 John Peskett (1982-1987) - John Beasley 1988 - John Harper 1988 - Rick Hall of Hall & Fowler (Bourne, Lincs) 1988 - Richard Schoenfield (Huttontown, NY) February 1990 and then Leeson in August 1991.
 Webb (Dorking) remembers selling a McLaren to Peskett, and John Harper advertised an "ex-David Prophet restored rolling chassis" in May 1988 but the rest of the history is so far taken on trust.

 Raced by Leeson in the Formula 5000 Tasman Cup Revival at the Australian GP meeting 28 Mar 2009.
 Raced consistently in the Tasman Revival series from Nov 2008 to 2012.
 Raced by Leeson at Sydney Motorsport Park Nov 2012.
 Raced by Leeson at Sydney Motorsport Park Nov 2012 and at HMSA Laguna Seca March 2015.
-Raced at the HAWK at Road America in July 2015, and at the Monterey Pre-Reunion a month later, at Road America in July 2016, and at Road America again in July 2017, July 2018, July 2020 and July 2021.
+Raced at Road America in July 2015, and at the Monterey Pre-Reunion a month later, at Road America in July 2016, and at Road America again in July 2017, July 2018, July 2020 and July 2021.

 Barry Newman for Howden Ganley: UK 1970 (18 races, five second places) - Gordon Spice: Argentinean GP 1971; UK 1971 (11 races + 1 DNS).
 Rebuilt as 'Kitchmac' by Tony Kitchiner for 1972 season: driven by Gordon Spice (UK: 7 races + 1 DNS), John Kendall (UK: 2 races; US : 1 race only R3 Watkins Glen), Fred Saunders (UK: 1 DNS only), Alan Rollinson (UK: 1 race only), Roger Williamson (UK: 3 races); UK 1973: driven by Kaye Griffiths ( 1 race only), Richard Knight (5 races + 1 DNS).
 Not seen again after the end of 1973.
 It has been reported that this car was wrecked in an accident but it appears to have survived its final race in 1973 intact.
 Subsequent history unknown.